Why File for Bankruptcy?

 When financial troubles become a serious problem, most people hesitate to consider bankruptcy as a possible solution for a variety of reasons.
 For some, it is the social stigma attached to filing for bankruptcy that causes them to hesitate.
 For others, concerns about how bankruptcy will impact their future ability to finance purchases and/or how a bankruptcy filing will affect their credit rating cause them to avoid considering bankruptcy as an option.
 In the end, many of these people do end up filing bankruptcy but not before wasting valuable time and money first.
 If you are facing financial problems, you owe it to yourself and your family to consider bankruptcy now so you can avoid making these mistakes.
 Why file for bankruptcy?
 There are a number of good reasons once you understand more about the process and the benefits.

 Chapter 13 is another type of bankruptcy, but one that we rarely recommend.
 It involves a three to five years wage garnishment repayment plan.
-Chapter 13 is useful in some instances, but we are usually able to help our clients with the much more favorable Chapter 7 option.
-If you live in Central Texas and have been told that you need to file a Chapter 13 case in order to address your financial problems, please see us for a second opinion before your case is filed!
+Chapter 13 is useful in some instances, but we are usually able to help my clients with the much more favorable Chapter 7 option.
+If you live in Central Texas and have been told that you need to file a Chapter 13 case in order to address your financial problems, please see me for a second opinion before your case is filed!

 Finally, if you are concerned about the social stigma, consider this – over one million bankruptcy cases were filed last year in the United States.
 Chances are that more friends, colleagues, and neighbors have been in your position than you realize.
 Talk to an attorney about the benefits of filing bankruptcy and about any concerns you may have so that you can make an informed decision before wasting time and money on alternatives that don’t truly solve your problems in the long run.